Health-RI/The-FAIR-Metroline/pages/metroline_steps/design_solution_plan.md

 **Tip:** Regular check-ins help maintain engagement and prevent misalignment.

-### Step 6 - Develop a structured FAIRification roadmap
+### Step 6 - Develop a structured roadmap to implement the plan
 Translate the objectives from Step 2 into an implementation roadmap (see the table below for a roadmap example) outlining key actions, responsibilities, timelines, and resources.
 Define key performance indicators (KPIs) to track progress and enable adjustments.

 An iterative, agile approach helps structure the roadmap, allowing flexibility and continuous refinement.
 [The FAIRification process framework](https://faircookbook.elixir-europe.org/content/recipes/introduction/fairification-process.html) (FAIR Cookbook) emphasises breaking implementation into manageable phases to ensure steady progress while adapting to evolving requirements.